 Jamie: But how do you measure that?

-There are loads of ways to do it, but the recruiter should be measure on their success beyond that individual walking through the door.
+There are loads of ways to do it.
+But the recruiter should be measured on their success beyond that individual walking through the door.

 Q: What’s your worst recruitment horror story?

-Charlie: Ah man, there’s a long list of them in the recruiting realm.
+Charlie Judy: Ah man, there’s a long list of them in the recruiting realm.

 Jamie: I know, tell me about it.

-Jamie: Well recruiters need to partner with businesses to deal with that.
+Jamie: Well, recruiters need to partner with businesses to deal with that.

-When the candidate is finally presented, it’s almost a formality and they don’t need to decide whether they should hire this person, but that they need to hire them.
+When the candidate is finally presented, it’s almost a formality and they don’t need to decide whether they should hire this person.
+But that they need to hire them.

 Q: If LinkedIn turned off the lights tomorrow, where would recruiters be?

 Jamie: I understand that.
 You expect recruiters to have a network they can tap into.

-Charlie: Yeah.
-I’m CFO, so if I need an accounts receivable manager, I should be able to call a recruiter, tell them I’m looking to fill that role, and they should send me an email straight away with five names.
+Charlie Judy: Yeah.
+I’m CFO, so if I need an accounts receivable manager, I should be able to call a recruiter.
+Tell them I’m looking to fill that role, and they should send me an email straight away with five names.

 Jamie: Definitely, it’s the coordination of all those channels that will get you the right person.

-Charlie: Sorry one second, my wife is texting me if I want coffee and I absolutely do so I need to get back to her.
+Charlie Judy: Sorry one second, my wife is texting me if I want coffee and I absolutely do so I need to get back to her.

-Charlie: I don’t give a shit.
+Charlie Judy: I don’t give a shit.

-Jamie: Why do you think recruitment has a bad name and how do we fix it?
+Q: Why do you think recruitment has a bad name and how do we fix it?

 We run people over and know them aside and won’t communicate because that’s not our focus.

 Jamie: So how do you hold recruiters accountable?

 Q: What does recruitment look like in five year’s time?

 Jamie: That’s a lot of work.

-Charlie: Yeah but only with the people they know already are highly qualified and a great fit for this outfit.
+Charlie Judy: Yeah but only with the people they know already are highly qualified and a great fit for this outfit.

 Jamie: A lot of recruiters are scared robots are going to take over their jobs…

-Charlie: Somebody always has to close the deal, even in our world of SaaS and platform based product and service.
+Even in our world of SaaS and platform-based product and service.
 People still want to talk to a live person before they sign up for something.
 I mean, they just do.

 Jamie: A ChatBot won’t do?

-Charlie: I mean, it’s a great way to get the customer to the point where they hit spend, but I think AI is going to make it increasingly important for organizations to do what we started this conversation talking about, being authentic and getting better at communicating.
+Charlie Judy: I mean, it’s a great way to get the customer to the point where they hit spend.
+But I think AI is going to make it increasingly important for organizations to do what we started this conversation talking about.
+Being authentic and getting better at communicating.

 We also use a CRM and content marketing platform called Hatchbox.
 Which is new to the space and really good functionality for a business of my size.

-Jamie: As an influencer, who do you follow or who influences you?
+Q: As an influencer, who do you follow or who influences you?

 There’s also a woman called Dawn Burke.
 She was in HR up until a year ago, but she was a writer, speaker, and influencer.

 Jamie: Thanks for all your time today.

-Charlie: Absolutely man.
+Charlie Judy: Absolutely man.

 Charlie Judy is one of the founders and the CEO of WorkXO a Workplace Culture Management Platform.